 The mission of Actively Moving Forward is to support young adults grieving the illness or death of a loved one.
 We accomplish this with Actively Moving Forward campus chapters, which consist of a support group where bereaved students can relate to peers also facing the unique challenges of grief during their young adult years.
 In addition, each chapter service group, open to the entire campus community, helps raise awareness and funds for causes important to chapter members.
 We also support non-collegiate young adults by creating a wealth of virtual information, programming, and community.

-HealGrief continues to honor the founding AMF Board members, as well as those members instrumental in the development and execution of the program and agency’s mission.
-For a full list of current leadership,
+HealGrief continues to honor Students of AMF’s founding members, as well as those members instrumental in the development and execution of the agency’s mission and programs.

 Benjamin Chesson, Co-Founder & past Board Chair, National Students of AMF Support Network

 Benjamin is the co-founder of National Students of AMF.
 He was primarily responsible for transforming the support network into a national, 501(c)3 tax-exempt nonprofit organization.
 Ben also founded the second chapter of Students of AMF while at the University of North Carolina at Chapel Hill.